 Enter radii for the marker and link model-building elements.

-In the Volume Tracer Window, select Place markers using [right] mouse button.
+In the Volume Tracer Window, select Place markers using [right] mouse button, and insert radii for markers and links.

 Right click on the volume data to begin laying down markers.
 Markers will be connected automatically.